 You may well go shopping in Liverpool.
 Especially in the city center, you will find several shopping areas.
 There's the Metquarter.
 In this mall, you will find all the designer shops.
 And when you're tired of shopping?
 Then you can relax and sit on one of the red benches.

 You can easily spend an afternoon walking from the Anglican Liverpool Cathedral, past St Luke to the Catholic Metropolitan Cathedral.

-When you look at the dominant physical place the two cathedrals claim, you may get the feeling that both are playing a game of tug and war to for ever decide which of the religions is the most important.
+When you look at the dominant physical place the two cathedrals claim, you may get the feeling that both are playing a game of tug and war to decide forever which of the religions is the most important.

-That being said I do enjoy the architecture, history and art that these buildings display and I do respect the effort and devotion put into erecting these buildings.
+That being said I do enjoy the architecture, history, and art that these buildings display, and I do respect the effort and devotion put into erecting these buildings.

 And, let's face it, these buildings often provide people with a quiet spot to contemplate during the hustle and bustle of life.

 From the three buildings described below, the one in the middle (St Luke) is a monument to illustrate how much impact a war can have on a city.
 Even if it lies hundreds of miles away from the battlefront.

 St Luke's Church, Liverpool, is a former Anglican parish church.